nicolereardon/Recipe-Ratings-Over-Time-EDA/README.md

 <iframe src="assets/bi_step_min_without_out.html" width=800 height=600 frameBorder=0></iframe>

-# Intersting Aggregates
+<h1>Intersting Aggregates</h1>

-#### We added in a new column that groups ratings that are within a range, rounding down to the nearest rating.
+<h4>We added in a new column that groups ratings that are within a range, rounding down to the nearest rating. </h4>

 <!-- WITH THE BINNED AVERAGES -->
 <table border="1" class="dataframe">